-Smart phones, tablets and laptops have recently become major parts of everyday life.
+Smartphones, tablets, and laptops have recently become major parts of everyday life.
 With a wide range of apps for pretty much everything, you can live your entire life through your phone nowadays.
-From apps to help us cook, monitor fitness, capture pictures and map the best routes through our cities there really is an app for everything to make your life that bit easier.
+From apps to help us cook, monitor fitness, capture pictures, and map the best routes through our cities there really is an app for everything to make your life that bit easier.

 But at what cost?

-While smart devices, modern technology and apps are designed to improve your life; are they really?
+While smart devices, modern technology, and apps are designed to improve your life; are they really?
 Would disconnecting from your technology and reconnecting with life actually improve your well-being?

-It may sound like a foreign concept but there area wealth of benefits that can be derived from a digital detox and shunning technology for a week or two.
+It may sound like a foreign concept but there are a wealth of benefits that can be derived from a digital detox and shunning technology for a week or two.

 Do You Need A Digital Detox?

-You may not be aware of this but the technology found in smart phones can actually have a physical effect on your body as well as time spent online affecting your mental health:
+You may not be aware of this but the technology found in smartphones can actually have a physical effect on your body as well as time spent online affecting your mental health:

-- The blue light in the screen of your smart device encourages brain activity meaning that spending time on your phone or tablet in the evening can make it much harder to fall asleep at night.
+- The blue light on the screen of your smart device encourages brain activity meaning that spending time on your phone or tablet in the evening can make it much harder to fall asleep at night.

-- Once you do finally fall asleep, your brain being over-stimulated can prevent you falling into the deep sleep cycle which is paramount for good rest.
+- Once you do finally fall asleep, your brain being over-stimulated can prevent you from falling into the deep sleep cycle which is paramount for good rest.
 Not sleeping well can have detrimental effects on your mind and body.